 Here's an example of how the course design will play out in practice: Suppose that it's Friday of the second week of classes.
 At least an hour before class, you'll complete the Moodle quiz reading questions related to that day's content.
 At the start of class, you will turn in the homework problems related to the content delivered on Monday of the second week of classes.
 We will then spend the class period engaged in mini-lectures and group work related to the reading assignment.
 You will leave that class prepared to work on the homework problems which are due Wednesday of the third week.
-If you have difficulty with the homework problems or any of the course material, you could attend office hours on Monday of the third week between 11:00A.M. and noon.1
+If you have difficulty with the homework problems or any of the course material, you could attend office hours on Monday of the third week between 2 and 3P.M.1

 Texts.
 The course will use Discrete Structures: Elementary and Beyond as its primary text.
 Copies are available in the campus bookstore, and will additionally be on reserve in the library.
-I will also assign and supply a number of supplementary readings.
+Students are also required to obtain a copy of the in-class problems and supplementary material booklet, also available in the campus bookstore.
+You must bring the booklet (but not necessarily the textbook) to each class meeting.